GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

 - As for the behavior when the update button is pressed, it was `Create a new thing... ` in `Data(Thing)` when a new registration was made, but this time it is an update, right? `, but this time it is an update, right?
   - Speaking of update, change...
-Oh, there seems to be an action like that :yum:
+Oh, there seems to be an action like that :yum:.
 - Finally, when we move from the detail screen to the update screen, we need to pass the information of the pet displayed in the detail screen.
 This is the part I learned in today's lecture!
   - Hint:bulb: Data to send